byteflowjs/rcpack/README.md

 │   └── settings.json
 ```

-You may need to reload VSCode for extensions to use these configs.
+Now, VSCode will `format your code on save` + `lint out the errors` on the bottom bar.
+You may need to reload VSCode for the extensions to apply these configs.

-Now, VSCode automatically shows lint issues for all `currently opened tabs` only (on the bottom bar).
+Note, lint issues are shown for all `currently opened tabs` only.
 To lint all files in the project, in editor:
  >- Hit `cmd+p`
  >- Type `>run task`
  >- Choose `eslint: lint whole folder`